mrpappas/lab-rat/Interviews/Scott O Q1 2025 Interview.md

 ### Defense Market and SDA Program

 *[31:57]*
-**Matt**: SDA obviously a very important customer.
+**Dave**: SDA obviously a very important customer.
 I was a little surprised to see they just announced they were pausing procurement of the Tranche 3 transport layer satellites.
 Do you think this could signal a bigger shift or are there any concerns about that constellation?

 **Peter Beck**: We weren't certainly that surprised with that.
 If you look at the transport layer, there's a lot of commercial coms stuff in play.
 So I think it's understandable for the government, especially when they're looking to save money, to go "let's pause this and let's see if we can achieve what we need to do with the commercial communications and transport layers that are out there."